aehrc/isling/README.md

 This will use the config file and data inside the container, and the results will appear in a folder called `out` in your current working directory.
 On Linux, you will need to run this command as root, and on Windows you will need to adjust the [bind-mount syntax](https://docs.docker.com/storage/bind-mounts/) (`-v` argument).

-For your own data, you'll need to modify the config file - see `configfile.md`.
+The input data (reads and host and viral references) are specified ni a config file - for your own data, you'll need to modify the example config file (`test/config/test.yml`) to point to your own data.
+See `configfile.md` for more information about the format of the config file.

 # Overview